ArvindSoma/a3c-super-mario-pytorch/README.md

 sudo apt-get install fceux
 ```

-Now we have to set up Super Mario Bros.
-We are going to use [Philip Paquette's Super Mario Bros](https://github.com/ppaquette/gym-super-mario) implementation for Gym with some modifications to run on the current OpenAI Gym version.
+Now Super Mario Bros NES environment has to be set up.
+We are going to use [Philip Paquette's Super Mario Bros](https://github.com/ppaquette/gym-super-mario) implementation for gym with some modifications to run on the current OpenAI Gym version.
 Follow [Issue 6](https://github.com/ppaquette/gym-super-mario/issues/6) to get the Mario NES environment up and running.

 To match the default settings of this project modify the ''gym/envs/__init__.py'' to register env
 ```
 register(